saravanan-cm/portfolio/content/jobs/Itilite/index.md

 ---
 date: '2019-01-21'
-title: 'Senior Software Engineer'
+title: 'Lead Software Engineer'
 company: 'Itilite'
 location: 'Bangalore, IN'
 range: 'Jan 2019 - Present'
 url: 'https://itilite.com/'
 ---

-- Implemented Google SSO and integrated Fyle (an expense management product) with Itilite to manage expenses which are done in Itilite.
-- Developed Itilite mobile app's backend with NodeJS from scratch and added new features to it to book the flight tickets easily within a few seconds.
-- Re-constructed the complete back-end of Flight Booking in Python in a robust way to reuse and to expand whenever we want.
+- Redesigned the complete backend of our main product from PHP to Python in a more scalable way with proper microservice architecture.
-- I developed International Flight bookings automation to reduce the manual work to more than 50% and to increase the rate of automated bookings which were done in Itilite.
-- Managing the Integrations team and being a part of hiring team to filter intelligent brains for Itilite.
+- Introduced booking automation in the mobile app using Node.js to make the Itilite handy and user-friendly.
+- Took ownership in managing the Integrations team and integrated Itilite with leading Saas products like Google, Zoho, Expensify, Fyle, etc.
+- Leading a cross-functional team of an Expense Management product.
+Designed and developed the product from scratch in reliable and scalable way.